jieggii/puffy/README.md

-# (WIP) puffy
+# puffy
-Puffy is an extremely simple unixway GitHub webhook listener and handler for push events
+Puffy is an extremely simple unixway GitHub webhook listener for push events which is supposed to be run as systemd service

 ## Todo
-- [ ] Add payload signature validation (WIP)
+- [ ] Add payload signature validation

 ## Dependencies
 * golang